Like many mobile verticals, stock trading and investment apps saw dramatic growth over the course of the pandemic.

 Make sure you’re staying true to the bottom line— helping users responsibly manage their portfolios, stay on top of trading and investment opportunities, and save time so they don’t have to constantly monitor their investments.

 Interested in how apps in the broader financial services industry are leveraging push notifications?
-Learn how banking apps are creating a more connected and real-time UX with different message types.
+Learn how banking apps are creating a more connected and real-time UX with different types of messaging.